GoogleSQL data definition language

 • Column option allow_commit_timestamp isn't allowed on generated columns or any columns that generated columns reference.

-• You can't change the data type of a generated column, or of any columns the generated column references.
+• For STORED or generated columns that are indexed, you can't change the data type of the column, or of any columns that the generated column references.

 • You can't drop a column a generated column references.